Hart, South Australia

 Hart is a locality in the Mid North region of South Australia.
 The boundaries were formalised in January 2000 for the long established name for the area.
-There was a railway siding at Hart on the Gladstone railway line.
+There was a railway siding at Hart on the Gladstone railway line until it closed in 1989.
 The major industry in the area is cereal crop growing.

 Name

 The Hundred of Hart (part of the cadastral system in South Australia) was proclaimed in 1864 and named after Captain John Hart, a member of the colony's parliament and the Treasurer at the time (and later Premier).